Pretty palms and waterfront views along the Scottsdale Greenbelt

 A beautiful hiking alternative

-Taking a bike ride, jog, or walk along this path is a wonderful alternative to hiking.
-Although hiking in the desert is great, it can get repetitive after a while.
-As most of Arizona’s trails are more suited towards mountain biking due to the challenging uphill & rocky terrain, the Scottsdale Greenbelt comes as a nice easy, paved alternative for the more casual cyclist.
-The trail reminds me of all the beautiful flat paths back I have enjoyed on the East coast.
+As most of the state’s trails are more suited towards mountain biking due to the challenging uphill & rocky terrain, this greenbelt comes as a nice easy, paved alternative for the more casual cyclist.
+The trail reminds me of all the beautiful flat paths back I have enjoyed while living on the East coast.
+I love living in Northern Arizona, but it is not the best place if you enjoy leisurely bike riding.

 Coffee with a view

-Espresso drinks at Altitudes Coffee Lab in Scottsdale AZ
+Espresso drinks at Altitude Coffee Lab Scottsdale

 View of the Scottsdale waterfront from Altitudes Coffee Lab